Scales of the World

 their most important tribes: the Dorian, Phrygian, Lydian and Mixolydian.

-All of the ancient scales had the 8 notes (counting the octave) which are equivalent to the white
+All of the ancient scales had the 8 notes (NOT counting the octave) which are equivalent to the white

 notes on a keyboard today, and each scale descended from a different note. hmmm, interesting.